Below, you will learn about four types of poisonous spiders found in Alabama that are DANGEROUS to people.

 - Latrodectus geometricus

 - Males are roughly half the size of females.
-Look for an orange spot on the underside of the abdomen that may be broken into two spots.
+Look for an orange spot on the abdomen that may be broken into two spots.

 - Also known as the Grey Widow

 These venomous spiders are not native to Alabama.

 Brown Widows are believed to have originated in either Africa or South America.
 But now, they are found across the world, typically near buildings in warmer areas.

 In areas with both species, researchers show that Brown Widows are outcompeting and potentially displacing Black Widows.
 Brown Widows employ a neurotoxic venom, causing pain, muscle rigidity, vomiting, and sweating.
 However, while deadly to their prey, the bites of the Brown Widow are typically much less harmful to humans than the infamous Black Widow.

 In addition, they are timid and rarely bite.
 In the rare case that a bite does occur, the symptoms include high blood pressure, sweating, vomiting, respiratory muscle weakness, and possible seizures.
 Sometimes you can develop a very stiff abdomen that may mimic appendicitis.
 The worst pain is generally in the first 8-12 hours.

 One of the easiest ways to identify these dangerous spiders in Alabama is to look for their egg sacs.
 They have pointy protrusions and are frequently referred to as “fluffy” or “spiky” in appearance.